-Due to the COVID-19 Pandemic, 2020 was the year everything changed in how things were done within all aspects of life.
-Like all schools, we remained open throughout however classes were taught on-line between late March and late May.
+Due to the COVID-19 Pandemic, 2021 continued changes in how things were done within all aspects of life.
+Like all schools, we remained open throughout however classes were taught on-line during lockdown periods.
 Events did not occur as had been previously planned.
-Competitions were cancelled and NAPLAN was cancelled.
+Trial HSC exams were moved to an online format, as were most assessments during this time.
 Fortunately, things were managed superbly and the support and complete cooperation of our school community including students, parents, staff and support groups greatly assisted each and every change and challenge we were faced with.